FoxIDs Control

 // E.g. read a OpenID Connect application registration

-using var response = await client.GetAsync("https://control.foxids.com/api/[tenant_name]/[environment_name]/!oidcdownparty?name=some_oidc_app");
+using var response = await client.GetAsync("https://control.foxids.com/api/{tenant_name}/{track_name}/!oidcdownparty?name=some_oidc_app");

 API access rights

 Access to Control API is limited by scopes and roles.
-There are two sets of scopes based on foxids:master
+There are two scope families: foxids:master grants access to master-tenant data and foxids:tenant grants access to tenant data.

-is defined in each tenant's master environment and the configured set of scopes grant access the tenants data through the Control API.
+The Control API resource foxids_control_api is defined in each tenant's master environment, and the configured scopes grant access to that tenant's data through Control API.

-grants access to all data in a tenant and the master tenant data, it is the same as having the roles foxids:tenant
+The administrator role foxids:tenant.admin grants access to all data in a tenant and the master tenant data; it is equivalent to having the roles foxids:tenant and foxids:master.

-If a request is denied due to insufficient access rights, a trace item is logged with the possible authorising scopes and roles along with the users actual scopes and roles.
+If a request is denied due to insufficient access rights, a trace item is logged with the possible authorising scopes and roles along with the user's actual scopes and roles.

 Tenant access rights